Chapter 14: Self-Control

 The discussion returned to the provenance of the guinea pig.
 Eventually, we agreed that Alice should run out to a highway and pretend to need a ride home.
 She invented an elaborate little story about how her car had been stolen, full of narrative filigree and affected sad faces, which would probably convince anyone who stopped for her in the first place.
 Alice was the right choice for the job because she could see who was coming and reject cars with more than one occupant, keeping the scale as minimal as possible.
 She was also small and cute and could look helpless more readily than most of us.

-A small part of me was screaming that this wasn't right, that if I needed to do a test than I oughtn't do a test, that I couldn't risk some stranger's life just so I could have my wedding a particular way and participate in society a little sooner, that it could wait -
+A small part of me was screaming that this wasn't right, that if I needed to do a test then I oughtn't do a test, that I couldn't risk some stranger's life just so I could have my wedding a particular way and participate in society a little sooner, that it could wait -

 It could wait, that was certain.
 I could continue to live in the middle of nowhere in Norway for a decade without ever seeing a human, if I liked.
 I could ask a Denali vampire to fly in and perform the ceremony.
 For that matter, I was pretty sure I could wear Edward down if I had to.